Bengal Cat with Dinner Morsels

 Commercially prepared raw cat food is safe and offers complete and balanced nutrition.
 All Stella & Chewy's products are formulated by an animal nutritionist and reviewed by a veterinarian to ensure they meet AAFCO guidelines.
 Food safety is our top priority at every step, from sourcing quality animal proteins to the sustainable packaging that keeps our raw pet foods fresh and safe.Learn more about Stella & Chewy's commitment to pet food safety.

 As predators and obligate carnivores, cats have evolved eating raw prey in the wild.
-Feeding your cat a biologically appropriate raw food diet can have several benefits:
+Feeding your cat a biologically appropriate diet that consists of real, raw meat can have several benefits:

-A high-protein, grain-free raw diet digests more gently and efficiently and can be helpful for cats with stomach issues.
+A high-protein, grain-free raw diet digests more gently and efficiently and can be helpful for cats with sensitive stomachs.
 Stella & Chewy’s recipes also include added probiotics to promote optimal digestion.

 Cats that eat a raw food diet tend to have smaller, less stinky stool.
-Once your cat is fully on a raw diet, you may even notice that their stools are less frequent as their body is utilizing so much of the raw cat food.
+Once your cat is fully on a raw diet, you may even notice that their stools are less frequent as their body is utilizing so much of the raw cat food, therefore eliminating less waste and by-products.

 Allergies can cause a variety of issues including tummy troubles, itching, dry and flaky coat, and more.
 A raw diet can be beneficial for cats with allergies as they contain quality ingredients and natural oils to support healthy skin and a shiny coat.
 Stella & Chewy’s also offers many single source protein recipes as well as novel protein options such as rabbit.

-Raw Food Is Better for Cats’ Oral Health
+6. Raw Food Is Better for Feline Oral Health

-Whether you choose a frozen raw option or a freeze-dried raw option, commercial raw diets are easy to eat even if your older kitty is missing teeth or has mouth problems.
-Raw cat food also contains high moisture content so you can feel confident that your cat is getting proper hydration from their meals which is so important for kidney function.
+Studies show that senior cats benefit from higher protein intake, which makes a raw meat diet and ideal choice for your senior kitty.
+Whether you choose freeze-dried or frozen raw, Stella & Chewy's raw diets are easy to eat even if your older kitty is missing teeth or has mouth problems.
+Raw cat food also contains high moisture content so you can feel confident that your cat is getting proper hydration from their meals, which is important for kidney function.

 How to Transition Your Cat to a Raw Food Diet